teleporthq/teleport-code-generators/README.md

 We're especially interested in opening discussions around the issues tagged with the [`discussion`](https://github.com/teleporthq/teleport-code-generators/issues?q=is%3Aissue+is%3Aopen+label%3Adiscussion) label.

-### Official Release
-The official release will be a switch to version `1.0`.
-ETA for this is around the end of 2019.

 <h2 id="contributions">💕 Contributions</h2>

 We'd be super happy to have **community** involvement around this project.
 We strongly believe in the power of **open source**, so we're planning on building the best possible code generators, together with the entire development community.